Current Tracks & Classes

 Offered in Georgia by Sheltering Arms’ Georgia Training Institute, in Collaboration with Temple University

-To date, professionals from a wide range of public and private agencies and businesses across the nation have earned the Family Development Credential (FDC): family support staff, home visitors, social welfare and community action workers, nurses, probation officers, advocates, teachers, case managers, Head Start family workers, Office for Aging staff, youth workers, police officers, community health workers, probation officers, TANF workers, child protective case workers, and program volunteers.
+The Credential crosses ages and disciplines: family support staff, home visitors, social welfare and community action workers, nurses, probation officers, advocates, teachers, case managers, Head Start family workers, Office for Aging staff, youth workers, police officers, community health workers, probation officers, TANF workers, child protective case workers, and program volunteers.

-Although the Family Development Credential benefits professionals and organizations, families are those most impacted by this project, and, by extension, their communities.
-The FDC helps family support professionals to assess the needs and strengths of families and to assist them in setting and achieving goals that foster self-reliance.
-With its interagency nature, the FDC transforms the way organizations work with families by fostering collaboration, reducing duplication, and providing a way to streamline training.
+Although the Credential benefits professionals and organizations, families are those most impacted by this project, and, by extension, their communities.
+The Credential helps family support professionals to assess the needs and strengths of families and to assist them in setting and achieving goals that foster self-reliance.

-Temple University research has documented that, by earning the FDC, front-line family support professionals develop more effective skills in helping families, while at the same time reducing stress and promoting well being in their own lives.
+Temple University research has documented that, by earning a Credential, front-line family support professionals develop more effective skills in helping families, while at the same time reducing stress and promoting well being in their own lives.

-For more information on the Family Development Credential Program and other professional development opportunities at Sheltering Arms’ Georgia Training Institute, contact Diane Bellem at 404-523-2767, x 2245 or email@example.com.
+For more information on the Credential program and other professional development opportunities at Sheltering Arms’ Georgia Training Institute, contact Virginia Baker at 404-523-2767, x 2245 or firstname.lastname@example.org.